 What Advantages Do Dogs Receive from Eating Tahini?

-Tahini is a nutritious food that can help dogs in some ways.
+Tahini is not hard to digest for our furry friends.
+It is a nutritious food that can help dogs in some ways.
 Here are the specific advantages:

 1. Suitable Fats